-- The school day starts at 8.45am when children can begin to come into school - Registers are taken at 8.55am and your child will receive a late mark 'L' if they are not in by that time - Children arriving after 8.55am are required to come into school via the school office.
-The parent/carer they must sign them into our 'Late Book' and provide a reason for their lateness which is recorded - At 9.15am the registers will be closed.
-In accordance with the Regulations, if your child arrives after that time, they will receive a mark that shows them to be on site - 'U', but this will not count as a present mark and it will mean they have an unauthorised absence - The school may contact parents/carers regarding lateness - From time to time a member of school staff will undertake a 'Late Gate' check, greeting late arrivals at the main entrance to the school
+The school day starts at 8.45 am when children can begin to come into school.
+Registers are taken at 8.55 am and your child will receive a late mark 'L' if they are not in by that time.
+Children arriving after 9.00am are required to come in to school via the school office and accompanied by a parent or carer, the parent/carer will sign them into our 'Late Book' and provide a reason for their lateness which is recorded.
+The school may send home 'late notes' in order to keep parents and carers informed.
+From time to time the Family Support & Wellbeing Mentor or Headteacher will undertake a 'Late Gate' check, greeting late arrivals at the main entrance to the school.

-Unauthorised lateness could result in the school referring to the Local Authority for sanctions and/or legal proceedings.
-If your child has a persistent late record, you will be asked to meet with Mrs Farmer, Headteacher, but you can approach us at any time if you are having difficulties getting your child to school on time.
+At 9.15am the registers will be closed.
+In accordance with the Regulations, if your child arrives after that time they will receive a mark that shows them to be on site 'U', but this will not count as a present mark and it will mean they have an unauthorised absence.
+This may mean that you could face the possibility of being issued with a Penalty Notice if the problem persists.
+If your child has a persistent late record you will be asked to meet with the Family Support & Wellbeing Mentor or Headteacher, but you can approach us at any time if you are having problems getting your child to school on time.
 We expect parents and staff to encourage good punctuality by being good role models to our children and celebrate good class and individual punctuality.